-Misconceptions about the subject of climate change still abound, so frequently assisted by the corporate lobby denialists, confused journalists, and also far too many evasive politicians.
+Misconceptions about the subject of climate change still abound, so frequently assisted by the fossil fuel lobby and too many evasive politicians.
 Denialists of climate science have many crimes of deception to answer for over a period of more than half a century.

-Several years ago, an acquaintance of mine encountered an American executive in the oil industry.
-When challenged on the subject of global warming, this executive conceded that the climate was altering.
-However, he did not believe that human activity was the cause.
+An acquaintance of mine once encountered an American executive in the oil industry.
+When challenged on the subject of global warming, this executive acknowledged that the climate was altering.
+However, he would not concede that human activity was the cause.
 Moreover, he could not see any reason for oil companies to change their policy by investigating alternative energy sources.
 The reason being that huge profits were made from oil production.
 When confronted about melting polar ice caps, the executive stated that oil companies were pleased about the Arctic ice cap receding; his own company could now drive drilling equipment straight into the rock without having to remove the ice layer.
 There was no expression of conscience about the repercussions of this exploitation.

-The oil companies substantially assisted to precipitate the climate of weather extremes; nothing else matters to them but their accumulating wealth and sales drive.
+The oil companies substantially assisted to precipitate the climate of weather extremes.
+Nothing else matters to them but their accumulating wealth and sales drive.
 Certain of these predators even covered up their own research revealing the drawbacks of their activity.

 To keep global sea levels from rising more than a few feet during this century and beyond, we must still limit greenhouse gas concentrations in the atmosphere, which can only occur through international cooperation and innovation.
 (Quote from Aster, Rising Bedrock)

 There is no sign of a slowdown.
 For many years, the dramatic retreat of ice sheets was commonly regarded as a myth.
 The sceptics of climate change fooled the world.
-The required international cooperation is missing.
-Countries like America and Russia innovate distractions from the necessary directives expressed by the United Nations.
+The required international cooperation is hopelessly missing.
+Countries like America and Russia innovate distractions from the necessary directives.
 Future calamity is now certain, not the fantasy that many tycoons have invented.
-Many helpless people are already paying the dire cost of capitalism and resource exploitation with their lives.
+Many helpless people are already paying with their lives for the dire cost of capitalism and resource exploitation.

 There is now a new industry for the consumer.
-Many writers on ecology have favoured various forms of “green” merchandise which supposedly create utopia.
-Like the “eco houses” of the Findhorn Foundation, everything has a price in the new age of eco-fantasy.
+Many writers on ecology have favoured various forms of “green” merchandise supposedly creating utopia.
+Like the “ecohouses” of the Findhorn Foundation, everything has a price in the new age of eco-commerce.
 The more affluent the client, the more he or she might have to pay the entrepreneurs.
-Furthermore, like other houses, the “eco” variety can be resold for a profit.
-I have critically referred to this scenario as ecobiz, dating back to my book Pointed Observations (2005); see the index p.
-415. The word Ecobiz has been used in a more glorifying sense by industry and business concerns.
+Like other houses, the “eco” variety can be resold for a profit.
+I have critically referred to this scenario as ecobiz, dating back to my book Pointed Observations (2005, see the index p.
+415).
+The word Ecobiz has been used in a more glorifying sense by industry and business concerns.

-Scientific analysis has described this construction as a classic denialist argument created in the early 1990s.
-The error was dispelled years before by a NASA satellite measuring water vapour.
+Due analysis has described this misconstruction as a classic denialist argument created in the early 1990s.
+The error was dispelled by a NASA satellite measuring water vapour.
 The changes caused by accumulation of carbon dioxide are the root cause of water vapour feedback.
 Water vapour is a more potent greenhouse gas than carbon dioxide, but does not increase or change unless carbon dioxide precipitates the damaging atmospheric processes.
 Warming from CO2 emissions causes more water to evaporate from the oceans and collect in the atmosphere, thus producing an even larger scale of warming.

 The same erring media source asserted that the British Met Office website showed how global temperatures were flat for the past fifteen years.
-Monbiot observed in contradiction that “all the datasets, including the Met Office/CRU figures show that the current decade is the warmest in the instrumental record.”
-Such details are well known to ecologists, but still widely obscured by political and oil industry aberrations.
+Monbiot observed in contradiction: “All the datasets, including the Met Office/CRU figures show that the current decade is the warmest in the instrumental record.”

 Too many media reports about climate change, during the past forty years, were imbecilic.
 The yardsticks employed were too often those of corporate business and complacent high salary politics.
-Not to mention sheer incompetence.
-In view of the extensive scale of climate problems, the current civilisation can easily be regarded as the worst one in history; whatever the glaring flaws in former epochs and societies, none of them could achieve anywhere near the damage provided by contemporary feats of manic corporate capitalism and the “march of progress.”
+In view of the extensive scale of climate problems, the current civilisation can easily be regarded as the worst one in history.
+Whatever the glaring flaws in former societies, none of them could achieve anywhere near the damage provided by contemporary feats of manic corporate capitalism in the “march of progress.”

-On the controversial subject of nuclear power, Greenpeace stated a decade ago: “Despite what the nuclear industry tells us, building enough nuclear power stations to make a meaningful reduction in greenhouse gas emissions would cost trillions of dollars, create tens of thousands of tons of lethal high-level radioactive waste, contribute to further proliferation of nuclear weapons materials, and result in a Chernobyl-scale accident once every decade.”
+On the subject of nuclear power, Greenpeace stated many years ago: “Despite what the nuclear industry tells us, building enough nuclear power stations to make a meaningful reduction in greenhouse gas emissions would cost trillions of dollars, create tens of thousands of tons of lethal high-level radioactive waste, contribute to further proliferation of nuclear weapons materials, and result in a Chernobyl-scale accident once every decade.”

 What we face today also includes members of Congress and other politicians, plus an army of lobbyists and political and propaganda operatives, who are essentially acting as agents for corporate interests and right-wing anti-regulatory radicalism.
 And the [American] blogosphere is awash in science-ignorant attack dogs who appear to take lessons from thugs.
 (Rick Piltz, “Today’s War on Climate Scientists,” 2010)

 America, Russia, and China are not the only vandals in terms of carbon dioxide pollution.
-The new threat from Canada, formerly a minor contributor to climate change, has created alarm.
+The new threat from Canada, formerly a minor contributor to climate change, is substantial.
 Canada needed to cut CO2 emissions only 6% by 2012.
 Instead, the Canadian emissions rose over 25% by 2010.
 This setback was caused by big business exploitation in Alberta.
-Mining the tar sands can politely be called an ecological disaster.
+Mining the tar sands is an ecological disaster.
 The tar sands have to be extensively refined to produce crude oil.
 The general mess is a major strike at nature and non-corporate humanity.
 The many adverse consequences include “mutated fish, poisoned food, and unusual diseases.”
 Such drawbacks mean nothing to the relentless purses pocketing the profits.
 Several of the world’s biggest oil corporations are involved, including ExxonMobil.
 The anticipated economic gains are impaired.

-Ecological sanity is severely offset by corporate greed.
-By the time that due public education is created, it will be too late.
-Realism is alien to the ailing international consumer society, which substitutes distractions at every turn.
+In global terms, ecological sanity is severely offset by corporate greed.
+Due public education is much too late.
+Realism is alien to the international consumer society, which substitutes distractions at every turn.
 In November 2020, a climate poll launched by Shell (on Twitter) backfired as the consequence of strong protests at the long term policy of Shell.